 - Informational Brochures, Magnets, and Posters: Each year, OED distributes over 1,000 brochures, magnets and posters during each campaign.
-All materials are branded to promote the slogan, "Don't ignore sexual violence, See Something.
+All materials are branded to promote the slogans, "NOT A BYSTANDER."; "WHERE DO YOU STAND?"; and "Don't ignore sexual violence, See Something.
 Hear Something.
 Know Something.
 Say Something!", and are teal- and purple-colored.
-These promotional materials are distributed to members of the University Community at critical outdoor spaces on campus and are also placed in residence halls offices, and other high-visibility places around campus.
+These promotional materials are distributed to members of the University community at critical outdoor spaces on campus and are also placed in residence halls offices, and other high-visibility places around campus.
 OED continues to post and distribute these materials to the University community year-round. - "Teal Tuesdays": Every Tuesday during the month of April, members of the University community are encouraged to wear teal to raise awareness about sexual violence.
-OED distributes teal t-shirts emblazoned with the "See Something, Hear Something, Know Something, Say Something!" logo to high-visibility members of the University community, including RLO (particularly RAs), Greek Life, Athletics and Recreation Center employees.
+OED distributes teal t-shirts emblazoned with the above logos to high-visibility members of the University community, including RLO (particularly RAs), Greek Life, Athletics and Recreation Center employees.
 Shirts are also handed out to the student body at-large, along with informational materials.
-OED distributes 2,000 t-shirts during the campaign, and features a different design each year. - Take Back the Night: Drexel's Take Back the Night has been hosted by Sigma Psi Zeta for 13 consecutive years and features a number of speakers on sexual assault and violence, a candlelight vigil and donation opportunities to support local domestic violence charities.
+OED distributes 2,000 t-shirts during the campaign, and features a different design each year. - Take Back the Night: Drexel's Take Back the Night has been hosted by Sigma Psi Zeta for 13 consecutive years and features speakers on sexual assault and violence, a candlelight vigil and donation opportunities to support local domestic violence charities.